Learners Today, Leaders Tomorrow

 At St. Pius, the social sciences include history, civics, economics, and geography.
 Whenever possible, our teachers tie the social sciences to the real world to help students develop a broader understanding of the world around them.

-St. Pius is a Catholic school, and we are rooted firmly in helping children experience the wonder of God’s creation.
-Students attend Mass weekly and are paired with Prayer Buddies from the elementary school.
-In Eighth grade, students prepare for Confirmation.
+St. Pius X is a Catholic school, and we are rooted firmly in helping children experience the wonder of God’s creation.
+Students attend mass weekly and are paired with Prayer Buddies from the elementary school.

-Every week students have Spanish, Library, Computer, Art, Music, PE, and Guidance lessons.
+Every week students have Spanish, Information and Research, Computer, Art, Music, PE, and Guidance lessons.

 Beginning in the 6th grade, middle school students are able to select their language of study.
 Currently, St. Pius X offers the following languages: Spanish (traditional classroom instruction), Latin, French, German, Italian, Portuguese (Brasil), Filipino (Tagalog), Russian, and American Sign Language (ASL).
 Students who select a language of study other than Spanish will report to the Language Lab at the time they would otherwise be taking Spanish, 3 days per week.